KurtRoepke/AWS-vpn-/README.md

 <h2>Description</h2>
 <b>In this repository we go over creating an open vpn server using AWD's cloud.
-Next i explain how to ssh into that machine by using windows powershell and, finaly how to log into the admin and client accounts from the web browser.</b>
+Next i explain how to ssh into that machine by using windows powershell and, finally how to log into the admin and client accounts from the web browser.</b>

 <h2>Utilities Used</h2>